 Now we know exactly what an empathy map is, let’s consider when is the best time to use empathy maps.
 Where does empathy mapping fit into the UX design process?

-As a rule, you’ll create empathy maps directly after you’ve conducted extensive user research.
+As a rule, you’ll create empathy maps in the empathize stage of the design thinking process, right after you’ve conducted extensive user research.
 Once the user research phase is complete, the data can be compiled and organized using empathy maps.
 This means taking all the information gathered from interviews, product reviews, surveys, etc., and sorting it into the four sections of the map.
 Create one yourself or allow team members to place sticky notes on the map with the information they have gathered in their respective places.

 Empathy mapping can also be used to guide the creation of user personas before getting to user flows and general ideation of the project.
 Individual empathy maps based on a single user’s interview can be combined into an aggregated empathy map.
 Aggregated empathy maps represent a user segment as opposed to a single user.
 This makes them a great first tool in the creation of a persona.